scintill/electrum-web/man/electrum.1.md

 COMMANDS
 --------

-`contacts`
-  Show your list of contacts.
+`contacts`: Show your list of contacts.
-    Syntax:

   electrum contacts

-`create`
-  Create a new wallet.
+`create`: Create a new wallet.
-    Syntax:

   electrum create

 `createmultisig`

   TBD

 `createrawtransaction`

   TBD

 `decoderawtransaction`

   TBD

-`deseed`
-  Remove seed from wallet, creating a seedless, watching-only wallet.
+`deseed`: Remove seed from wallet, creating a seedless, watching-only wallet.
-    Syntax:

   electrum deseed

-`dumpprivkey`
-  Dump private key for specified address.
+`dumpprivkey`: Dump private key for specified address.
-    Syntax:

   electrum dumpprivkey *ADDRESS*

-`dumpprivkeys`
-  Dump all private keys.
+`dumpprivkeys`: Dump all private keys.
-    Syntax:

   electrum dumpprivkeys

-`freeze`
-  Freeze the funds at one of your wallet's addresses.
+`freeze`: Freeze the funds at one of your wallet's addresses.
-    Syntax:

   electrum freeze *ADDRESS*

-`getaddressbalance`
-  Return the balance of an address.
+`getaddressbalance`: Return the balance of an address.
-    Syntax:

   electrum getaddressbalance *ADDRESS*

-`getaddresshistory`
-  Return the transaction history of a wallet address.
+`getaddresshistory`: Return the transaction history of a wallet address.
-    Syntax:

   electrum getaddresshistory *ADDRESS*

-`getbalance`
-  Return the balance of your wallet, or of one account in your wallet.
+`getbalance`: Return the balance of your wallet, or of one account in your wallet.
-    Syntax:

   electrum getbalance *ACCOUNT*

-`getconfig`
-  Return a configuration variable.
+`getconfig`: Return a configuration variable.
-    Syntax:

   electrum getconfig *NAME*

-`getmpk`
-  Return your wallet's master public key.
+`getmpk`: Return your wallet's master public key.
-    Syntax:

   electrum getmpk

-`getpubkeys`
-  Return the pubkeys for a wallet address.
+`getpubkeys`: Return the pubkeys for a wallet address.
-    Syntax:

   electrum getpubkeys *ADDRESS*

-`getrawtransaction`
-  Retrieve a transaction.
+`getrawtransaction`: Retrieve a transaction.
-    Syntax:

   electrum getrawtransaction *TX_HASH* *HEIGHT*

-`getseed`
-  Print the generation seed of your wallet.
+`getseed`: Print the generation seed of your wallet.
-    Syntax:

   electrum getseed

-`getservers`
-  Return the list of available servers.
+`getservers`: Return the list of available servers.
-    Syntax:

   electrum getservers

-`getversion`
-  Return the version of your client.
+`getversion`: Return the version of your Electrum client.
-    Syntax:

   electrum getversion

-`help`
-  Print help message.
+`help`: Print help message.
-    Syntax:

   electrum help

-`history`
-  Return the transaction history of your wallet.
+`history`: Return the transaction history of your wallet.
-    Syntax:

   electrum history

-`importprivkey`
-  Import a private key into your wallet.
+`importprivkey`: Import a private key into your wallet.
-    Syntax:

   electrum importprivkey *PRIVATE_KEY*

-`listaddresses`
-  Return a list of addresses in your wallet.
+`listaddresses`: Return a list of addresses in your wallet.
-    Syntax:

   electrum listaddresses
     Options:
       `-a`
         show all addresses, including change addresses
       `-l`
         include labels in results

-`listunspent`
-  Return the list of unspent inputs in your wallet.
+`listunspent`: Return the list of unspent inputs in your wallet.
-    Syntax:

   electrum listunspent

-`mksendmanytx`
-  Create and broadcast a signed transaction to one or more recipients.
+`mksendmanytx`: Create and broadcast a signed transaction to one or
-    Syntax:
+                more recipients.

   electrum mksendmanytx *RECIPIENT* *AMOUNT* [*RECIPIENT* *AMOUNT* ...]
     Options:
       `--fee`, `-f` *FEE*
         set transaction fee of *FEE*